openstf/RotationWatcher.apk/shim/README.md

 ## How to generate the JAR

-Copy one of the `layoutlib.jar` files in your Android SDK folder to the `libs` folder in this module.You can then optionally run `./strip.sh` to remove any unnecessary content from it, slimming the archive down considerably.
+Copy one of the `layoutlib.jar` files in your Android SDK folder to the `libs` folder in this module.
+You can then optionally run `./strip.sh` to remove any unnecessary content from it, slimming the archive down considerably.

 The current base file is `$ANDROID_SDK/platforms/android-21/data/layoutlib.jar`.